101 Best Things to Do on Oʻahu, Hawaiʻi

 65. Viewing Hawaiian Green Sea Turtles

-Hawaiian Green Sea Turtles, locally called Honu, can be seen at beaches across the island, but the best beaches to see sea turtles on Oʻahu are Three Tables, Haleʻiwa Aliʻi, and ʻĀweoweo Beach Park.
+Hawaiian Green Sea Turtles, locally called Honu, can be seen at beaches across the island, but the best beaches to see sea turtles on Oʻahu are a handful up on the North Shore, including Three Tables, Haleʻiwa Aliʻi, ʻĀweoweo Beach Park, and parts of the North Kaʻena Point Trail.

-From the sand, you can see them, as they like to swim around in the shallow waters just off the beach, but please respect their space!
-I emphasize this because if a video of you is taken deliberately touching or harassing any native Hawaiian animal, it’s very likely that you will be found and prosecuted.
-It seems ridiculous to be writing this, but it has happened many times in the past, and I imagine it will continue.
-This is why I wrote my number three under the 'What NOT to do!' section.
+From the sand, you can either see them swimming around in the shallow waters just off the beach or resting on the sand.
+That said, please respect their space!
+I emphasize this because if a video of you is taken deliberately touching, harassing, or getting too close to any native Hawaiian animal, it’s very likely that you will be found and prosecuted.
+It seems ridiculous to be writing this, but it has happened many times in the past, and I imagine it will continue to happen in the future.
+This is why I wrote my number three under the 'What NOT to do!' section below.

 Google Maps Directions: Three Tables / Haleʻiwa Aliʻi / ʻĀweoweo Beach Park